b9aurav/agentic-protocol-engine/APE_Technical_Design.md

 The proliferation of microservices and complex cloud applications necessitates a paradigm shift in performance validation.
 Traditional load testing methods, which rely on predefined, stateless scripts (e.g., repeating simple HTTP requests), fail fundamentally to replicate the non-linear, adaptive behavior of human users across multi-step transactions.
 This shortcoming leads to unreliable capacity planning and systemic failures when applications encounter realistic, stateful user journeys.

 The proposed open-source tool, the Agentic Protocol Engine (APE), addresses this critical gap.
 APE is designed for easy distribution and use via a Node.js-based CLI, allowing developers to install and run it with a simple `npx` command.
-The system deploys a farm of scalable, containerized Large Language Model (LLM) agents, powered by high-speed inference endpoints like Cerebras Llama 4 Scout.
+The system deploys a farm of scalable, containerized Large Language Model (LLM) agents, powered by high-speed inference endpoints like Cerebras llama3.1-8b.
 These agents execute dynamic, stateful decision-making in real-time.
 The project leverages the Model Context Protocol (MCP) Gateway to standardize interaction between the Llama Agents and the Cloud Application Under Test (SUT).1 The key innovation lies in the synergistic coupling of accelerated inference speed with the standardization afforded by the Docker MCP Gateway, enabling an unprecedented scale of

 *intelligent* traffic generation necessary for rigorous system validation.